 While our bodies naturally produce antioxidants to help combat free radicals caused by oxidative stress, sometimes the antioxidants we produce aren't enough, so we need a boost from other sources as a supplement.
 Because free radicals and oxidative stress are one of the chief causes of cancer, it is critical to neutralize them with antioxidants.

 Different herbal teas have different benefits depending on the plants that are used to create them.
 For example, chamomile has a calming effect, while ginseng will boost your energy.

 Some teas like hibiscus help balance blood pressure.
-As you can see (and you will notice more later), there are a lot of herbal tea remedies, and usually one that can help fix whatever health condition concerns you.
+As you can see (and you will notice later), there are a lot of herbal tea remedies, and usually one that can help fix whatever health condition concerns you.

 Drinking herbal tea on a regular basis without sugar or honey helps decrease body weight and body mass.
 It may also help reduce the risk of a heart attack, and reduce blood sugar.
 The caffeine content in certain herbal teas can give you a boost of energy, while others will help you relax after a hard day at work.

-The 30 Types (and Benefits) of Herbal Teas
+30 Types of Herbal Teas

 Chamomile originated in Western Europe, India, and western Asia, but is now popular in the United States.

 Many people grow chamomile in their gardens due to its visual appeal and sedative qualities, but it also grows freely in fields and other sunny, well-drained areas.